TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 11/Luke 11.28.md

 ---

-But he said, Yea rather, blessed are they that hear the word of God, and keep it.
+But he said, "On the contrary, blessed are those who hear the word of God, and keep it."